-Linguist Rob Watts of RobWords, who shared three useful tips for translating French into English, explained why some countries describe the long purple nightshade as an eggplant while others refer to it as an aubergine.
+Linguist Rob Watts of RobWords, who shared three valuable tips for translating French into English, explained why some countries describe the long purple nightshade as an eggplant while others refer to it as an aubergine.

 As it turns out, this particular fruit truly looks like a hanging egg while growing, hence the term “eggplant”, which is used in the US, Canada, and Australia.
 The term “aubergine”, which is used in the UK and Ireland, was derived from the Arabic word Al-Badigjan.
 The term “brinjal” is used in India, Singapore, Malaysia, and South Africa.